Have you received a Statutory Demand from a creditor?

 If you’d rather read a bit more, we suggest you start by going to our page Is my company Insolvent? to determine the extent of your company’s problems.
 You can then Ask IRA! to get our suggested solutions.
 Liquidation might not be the best solution for you, there may be better alternatives.

 In any case we provide more information below so you can better understand the process of a Court Liquidation.
-Commencement of winding up by the court may be started by creditors, directors, shareholders or ASIC.
+Commencement of winding up by the court may be started by creditors, directors, shareholders or the corporate regulator.
 Most Court liquidations are commenced by the creditors of companies and the most common reason for winding up proceedings to be started is the insolvency of the company.

 To start the court liquidation process, a creditor will serve a Statutory Demand on the company to pay a debt pursuant to section 459E of the Corporations Act.
 Failure to pay the money demanded in a Statutory Demand allows an application to be made to the Court to have the company wound up.
 At that time, a private practitioner, who is an Official Liquidator, is appointed as Liquidator of the company.
 Upon the appointment of the liquidator the powers of the directors cease and the liquidator takes control of the company.